neerajakasu/healthscreen-ai/README.md

 ## How to use

 1. Open the [live app](https://neerajakasu.github.io/healthscreen-ai)
-2. Get a **free Gemini API key** at [aistudio.google.com/apikey](https://aistudio.google.com/apikey) — no credit card required
-3. Paste the key into the app (it's saved in your browser for next time)
-4. Enter your age and biological sex
+2. Enter your age and biological sex
-5. Click **Get my screenings**
+3. Click **Get my screenings**
+4. Results appear — no login, no API key, no setup needed

 ---